Self-employed mortgage guide

 Do self-employed people have to pay higher mortgage rates?

-• However, lenders’ criteria is often stricter if you’re self-employed.
+- However, lenders’ criteria may be stricter if you’re self-employed.
 And depending on your circumstances, if this means you have access to a smaller pool of lenders you may end up having to pay a higher mortgage rate than if you were in permanent employment.

-Here’s the step-by-step process to finding the best self-employed mortgage deals.
+Here’s the step-by-step process to finding the best self-employed mortgage deals for you.

-1. Shop around for the best mortgage deals available for you.
-Speaking to a fee-free mortgage broker is the easiest and quickest way to do this.
+- Shop around.
+Speaking to a mortgage broker is the easiest and quickest way to find the best mortgage for you.

-3. Get your mortgage in principle: This is an indication that a lender could lend you a specified amount, based on details you’ve provided about your income, spending and debts.
-With mortgage brokers L&C, you can get a personalised Decision in Principle in just a matter of minutes.
+- Get your mortgage in principle: This is an indication that a lender could lend you a specified amount, based on details you’ve provided about your income, spending and debts.
+With mortgage brokers Mortgage Advice Bureau, you can get a personalised Mortgage in Principle today.
 Find out more in our Mortgage in principle guide.

 Remortgaging when you’re self-employed

-• Remortgaging when you’re self-employed works in a similar way.
+- Remortgaging when you’re self-employed works in a similar way to if you’re employed.

 Which lenders offer self-employed mortgages?